Skip to main content

 When I first started out on my search for a daily crust, I worked through the entire gambit of sales and marketing jobs, from B2B, B2C, and direct telemarketing.

-Tele-sales is often confused with telemarketing; the latter is when the caller is more engaged in spreading the company word or doing market research, whereas telesales has always been about closing a sale.
-I was often commission-based which focuses you hard on that deal and that deal alone.
+Tele-sales is often confused with telemarketing; the latter is when the caller is more engaged in spreading the company’s word or doing market research, whereas telesales has always been about closing a sale.
+I was often commission-based, which focuses you hard on that deal and that deal alone.

 When doing sales, I would work my way through never-ending lists of names, with little understanding of what the word marketing meant.
 Had I done so, I might well have queried the quality of the leads I was given.
 My ignorance saved me from indulging in the proverbial inter-departmental blame game between sales and marketing, which has gone on since both were incepted.

-Sales habitually blame marketing for both a lack of leads or their unqualified, low state.
+Salespeople habitually blame marketing for both a lack of leads and their unqualified, low state.

-Marketers say sales don’t bother to follow up what they are given.
+Marketers say salespeople don’t bother to follow up on what they are given.
 Sales complain of the late arrival or poor quality of sales support materials and packs.
-Marketers will say that sales people’s only job is to close a sale and half of them can’t do that properly.
-Sales people believe marketers play around on social media all day.
+Marketers will say that salespeople’s only job is to close a sale, and half of them can’t do that properly.
+Salespeople believe marketers play around on social media all day.

-I garnered a small understanding of some of marketing’s job when I started making and selling sandwiches round offices.
+I garnered a small understanding of some of marketing’s job when I started making and selling sandwiches around offices.
 It was a fairly novel concept back then.
-Face to face, it was easy to talk to the customers, learn their favorites, and adapt the menu accordingly to suit demand.
+Face to face, it was easy to talk to the customers, learn their favourites, and adapt the menu accordingly to suit demand.
 I became a one-man band sales and marketing team.

-But I still thought in sales terms of individual customers, whereas marketers think of the customers in terms of market segments for which they design brilliant strategies that sales people will subsequently ignore, claiming marketing have no concept of the real world and real customers.
+But I still thought in sales terms of individual customers, whereas marketers think of the customers in terms of market segments for which they design brilliant strategies that salespeople will subsequently ignore, claiming marketing has no concept of the real world and real customers.

 With both feet planted firmly in the sales camp, it is not that surprising that when scaling up businesses later, I tended to focus on my sales department.
-Running micro-business awareness had made me automatically focus on providing what solved customers’ needs and problems.
+Running micro-businesses had made me automatically focus on providing what solved customers’ needs and problems.

-Only during the scaling up, did I expand to having both sales and marketing teams.
-Even then, I recruited with sales hat firmly on, aiming only to get an extra support team for sales that would also do our social media.
-It is at this stage of growth, marketing should be coming into its own and you benefit from equal strength in sales and marketing.
+Only during the scaling up did I expand to having both sales and marketing teams.
+Even then, I recruited with my sales hat firmly on, aiming only to get an extra support team for sales that would also do our social media.
+It is at this stage of growth, marketing should be coming into its own, and you benefit from equal strength in sales and marketing.

-Part of me felt that good marketers should have an impact on sales and therefore should be rewarded, but the sales person in me still felt that real rewards lay with those who closed deals.
-Marketing is often excluded from financial rewards of sales which in itself puts the two on different footing.
-It also means sales people tend to have no interest in anything that does not impact immediately on the revenue stream.
+Part of me felt that good marketers should have an impact on sales and therefore should be rewarded, but the salesperson in me still felt that real rewards lay with those who closed deals.
+Marketing is often excluded from the financial rewards of sales, which in itself puts the two on different footing.
+It also means salespeople tend to have no interest in anything that does not immediately impact on the revenue stream.

 Sales and Marketing – how to join them